Particular/docs.particular.net/samples/step-by-step/sample.md

 In this sample shows a very simple ordering system that

  * sends a command from a client to a server
- * that server handles the command and publishes a new even about the success
+ * that server handles the command and publishes a new event about the success
  * a subscriber listens to, and handles, the event

 ## The Shared Project